Youth homelessness: Canada

+The study concluded that the main issue with policies enabling Youth Homelessness to persist is the late intervention of assistance.
+Help at the front-end would prevent many cases of homelessness according to testimonials of the homeless youth.
+In some instances, the systems in place enhanced the issues at hand through isolation with the rejection of LGBTQ+ members from various assistance programs, as well as stigmatization of the overall challenge.
+Also, a new study by Today Canada is still working on youth homelessness to trials such as housing first to decrease youth homelessness in Canada.

 United States

-In the United States, homeless youth are a varied group.
+In the United States an estimated 4.2 million young people experience homelessness during critical stages in their development.
+American homeless youth are a varied group.
 Some researchers maintain that around two million young people in America are homeless.

-According to the National Conference of State Legislature, roughly 41,000 kids and young adults within the ages of 13-25 experience homelessness every night.
+According to the National Conference of State Legislatures, roughly 41,000 kids and young adults within the ages of 13-25 experience homelessness every night.
 Almost all of which have reported suffering from at least one of the following; substance misuse problems, mental health problems, foster care, juvenile jail or detention, and physical harm.
 Many of these individuals have experienced extreme trauma and despair either before or after becoming homeless.

-Looking through a demographic lens, lesbian, gay, bisexual and transgender youth have more than two times the risk of being homeless than a heterosexual.
-This can be a result from family problems along with not receiving acceptance by surrounding influences.
-Females in particular are more likely to “run away” from home resulting in no shelter.
+Looking through a demographic lens, lesbian, gay, bisexual and transgender youth have more than two times the risk of being homeless than heterosexual.
+This can be a result of family problems along with not being accepted by parents or guardians.
+Females in particular are more likely to "run away" from home resulting in no shelter.
+Intergenerational Mobility can also contribute to these housing challenges.
+In the United States, when compared to other developed nations, most regions experience lower rates of social mobility.

-Many actions can be taken to help solve these homeless individuals in the United States.
-One factor that could make a positive change is reestablishing family relationships.
+Many actions can be taken to help solve the homeless individuals in the United States.
+One factor that could make a positive change is re-establishing family relationships.
 This being the main starting point for homelessness, emphasizing the importance of loved ones can make all the difference.
 Another more direct action is improving the crisis response regarding these youth and young adults.
-Whether it’s state related, or even larger organizations, more plans and evaluations need to be made.
+Whether it's state-related, or even larger organizations, more plans and evaluations need to be made.

-Health risks

-Youth homelessness is often accompanied by high risk behaviors like sex without a condom and drug use.
-This happens at a much higher rate than young people who have a stable living situation.
-Even though the risk of infection is much higher for homeless young people, studies have found that only 46% had been tested recently, suggesting that homeless youth are not any more likely to get tested for sexually transmitted infections (STI) than their peers.
-A history of neglect and abuse is common for youth who become homeless, so they often have a deep distrust of adults and other authority figures.
-Adults wanting to help these vulnerable young people will need to prove themselves to be trustworthy if they want to maintain any sort of lasting connection with them.
-Effective connections have been formed through offering free STI testing.
-While outreach for interviews saw a retention rate of less than 40%, similar studies offering free STI testing saw return visits as high as 98%.
-Readily available comprehensive healthcare will help address STI infection rates, and problems of social isolation for this population.